 The buildings around the square are incredibly picturesque, including the Palazzo della Dogana, the 16th-century clock tower, and the baroque Fontana della Pigna fountain.
 Taking a seat and enjoying this pretty little corner of the city is one of the best free things to do in Bari, Puglia.

 Segways can be very divisive: some people love them, and some people really don’t.
-If you’re in the former camp, consider joining this tour.
+If you’re in the first camp, consider joining this tour.

 After a quick briefing, you’ll set off exploring some of the city’s better-known sights, as well as some hidden gems and secret spots.
 You’ll visit places in both the Old Town and the modern city, including the Petruzzelli Theater and Bari’s main fish market.